Svinokur/selenium_driver_updater/README.md

 # selenium_driver_updater
-It is a fast and convenient package that can automatically download or update chromedriver binary.
+It is a fast and convenience package that can automatically download or update Selenium webdriver binaries for different OS.

 ## Installation